jackyef/ssr-benchmarks/README.md

 - ✅ vhtml-htm
 - ✅ vanilla-function (plain old javascript function)
 - ⚠️ ejs (the numbers are worse than React, either EJS has problems rendering recursive includes, or I did something wrong.
 If you know about ejs, please consider helping by taking a look at `methods/ejs` implementation)
+- ⚠️ solid-ssr (the numbers seems off, they should be faster than React.
+If you know what I am doing wrong, please consider helping by taking a look at `methods/solid-ssr` implementation)
 - Give me your ideas on what we should include in this benchmark!
 You can contribute directly, or just open an issue and name the approach you want to benchmark.

 ## Setup